Introduction

 Virtual Sunday School and Bible Study

-Consider adding a virtual Sunday school class and Bible study option using Zoom, Google Meet, or similar apps where members can see and talk to one another.
-Members must know other members to feel connected or part of the church family.
-The best way to do that is to participate in small group activities.
+Consider adding a virtual Sunday school class or Bible study option using Zoom, Google Meet, or similar apps where members can see and talk to one another.
+When members see and get to know one another, they bond and become part of the church family.
+Homebound members cannot physically attend group meetings but often can attend virtually.

 Work Groups